House Suites

 Do I need permits?

-Yes, a Development and Building Permit are both required for a secondary suite.
+Yes, a Development and Building Permit are both required for a House Suite.
 Depending on the extent of the work, you may also require electrical, gas, heating, and plumbing permits.
+Note: Homeowners are not permitted to apply for the subtrades permits for a House Suite.

 Explanation of Permits